justinesolano/sei-project-four/README.md

             return Response(updated_plant.data, status=status.HTTP_202_ACCEPTED)
         return Response(updated_plant.errors, status=status.HTTP_422_UNPROCESSABLE_ENTITY)
 ```
 These requests are only available to the admin user and not any user that registers with the website, authenticated or not.
-Only the posts app POST request and comments app POST request concerns the authenticated user:
+Besides login and register, only the posts app POST request and comments app POST request concerns the authenticated user:

 <b> posts app views.py </b>
 ```python